hassan-lotfy/Desktop-Applications/QT/Basics/README.md

 # Description
 Basics directory contains basic applications and dealing with basic elements in QT designer such as buttons, radio buttons, labels, line edit, date, list widget..etc

+A GUI screenshot is included in each application folder to demonstrate the application's functionality and features.

 **note**: Qt Designer is not used in the first 3 applications and no files for UI, implemented with pure Python Code using PyQt5.

 # Apps content